 - 1. Wash your hands immediately (or as soon as possible) after removing gloves or other personal protective equipment and after hand contact with blood or other potentially infectious materials. - 2.
 Hands must be washed before eating, drinking, applying cosmetics, changing contact lenses, and after using lavatory facilities.
 Wearing gloves does not mean you do not have to wash your hands! - 3.
 All visibly contaminated personal protective equipment must be removed immediately and placed in an appropriately designated area or container for storage, washing, decontamination, or disposal. - 4.
-Used needles and other sharps most not be bent, broken, recapped, or re-sheathed by hand.
+Used needles and other sharps must not be bent, broken, recapped, or re-sheathed by hand.
 Used needles are not removed from disposable syringes.
-Needles and sharps are disposed of in impervious disposable FDA approved sharp containers.
-Once the puncture resistant containers are full, they are sealed and disposed of in the dumpster.
+Needles and sharps are disposed of in impervious disposable FDA-approved sharp containers.
+Once the puncture-resistant containers are full, they are sealed and disposed of in the dumpster.
 They are not to be autoclaved!
-The MLS department treats items such as transfer pipets, applicator sticks and pipette tips as sharps; however, these items differ from needles and are not disposed in FDA approved sharp containers but disposed in milk jugs designated and labeled as sharp containers. - 5.
+The MLS department treats items such as transfer pipets, applicator sticks, and pipette tips as sharps; however, these items differ from needles and are not disposed of in FDA-approved sharp containers but in milk jugs designated and labeled as sharp containers. - 5.
 Eating, drinking, smoking, applying cosmetics or lip balm, and handling contact lenses are prohibited in the student laboratory work areas. - 6.
-Food and drink are not to be stored in laboratory refrigerators, freezers, or cabinets, or placed on shelves, counter tops, or bench tops or in other areas of possible contamination. - 7.
-All procedures involving blood or other potentially infectious materials are performed in a way as to minimize splashing, spraying, spattering, and generating droplets of these substances.
+Food and drink are not to be stored in laboratory refrigerators, freezers, or cabinets or placed on shelves, countertops, bench tops, or in other areas of possible contamination. - 7.
+All procedures involving blood or other potentially infectious materials are performed to minimize splashing, spraying, spattering, and generating droplets of these substances.
 For example, blood specimens must be opened using a gauze square, or equivalent, to minimize contamination of skin and clothing.
 Plastic shields or boxes are used to reduce splashing. - 8.
 Specimens are centrifuged with the lid firmly latched to reduce the risk of infection by spattering.
-Do not open centrifuge until the rotor has stopped. - 9.
-Mechanical pipetting devices are used for all liquids.
+Do not open the centrifuge until the rotor has stopped. - Mechanical pipetting devices are used for all liquids.
 Mouth pipetting/suctioning is prohibited.
 Pipette tips are disposed of in biohazard containers.
 Needles are not used for sampling unless no alternative exists. - 10.
-All specimens from patients are kept in containers that are clean and dry on the outside and have a secure lid.
+All patient specimens are kept in clean and dry containers with a secure lid.
 All specimens are transported in a secondary container (e.g., impervious plastic bag) that prevents leakage during handling, processing, storage, transport, or shipping.
 The container is labeled or color-coded appropriately.
-If the specimen could cause a puncture, then a secondary container that is puncture-resistant is used.
+A puncture-resistant secondary container is used if the specimen could cause a puncture.
 If specimens are transported, the transport system and containers are disinfected properly each week or when visibly contaminated. - 11.
 Unfixed or unstained slides are considered infectious and treated appropriately. - 12.
 Laboratory surfaces are made of impervious materials to facilitate disinfection. - 13.
 Only authorized personnel are allowed in the laboratory.
-Casual visitors (e.g., family members, friends) are not allowed in the lab without prior authorization.
-Non-laboratory personnel, such as tour groups, may be permitted in the lab only by appointment and must wear all appropriate personal protective equipment and be under the direct supervision of a department faculty member. - 14.
-Service and maintenance personnel are not permitted to enter a biohazard area until the laboratory's safety requirements are reviewed, the instrument to be serviced is decontaminated, and appropriate personal protective equipment is issued and worn where indicated. - 15.
-Standard operating procedures (SOPs) are further delineated by each laboratory area.
+Casual visitors (e.g., family members and friends) are only permitted in the lab with prior authorization.
+Nonlaboratory personnel like tour groups may only be allowed in the lab by appointment.
+They must wear all appropriate personal protective equipment and be under the direct supervision of a department faculty member. - 14.
+Service and maintenance personnel are permitted to enter a biohazard area once the laboratory's safety requirements are reviewed, the instrument to be serviced is decontaminated, and appropriate personal protective equipment is issued and worn where indicated. - 15.
+Each laboratory area further delineates standard operating procedures (SOPs).
 These include: